nvkaip/zoom_slack_bot/README.md

 # zoom_slack_bot
 This is learning project for zoom_slack bot.
 In this project I used next stack:

-Java 8
+- Java 8,
-Spring Boot
+- Spring Boot,
-Spring DJPA - PostgreSQL Driver
+- Spring DJPA - PostgreSQL Driver,
-Lombok
+- Lombok,
-JWT
+- JWT.

 The purpose of bot is to gain some information from Zoom by receiving a slash commands from Slack.
 And return information back in Slack.